nabeel-oz/qlik-py-tools/docs/Correlation.md

 The result of all this can be seen in the top left table in the screenshot above.

-The second variable `vSeriesExcInd1` has a similar expression, except that in this case it is based on the dimensional value of Indicator.
+The second variable `vSeriesExcInd1` has a similar expression, except that it is based on the value of the Indicator dimension for each row in the visualization.

 ```
 //vSeriesExcInd1